ben-wangz/blog/docs/src/intro/me.md

 * Java is my primary language for coding.
 * familiar with Kubernetes, especially for storages, ci/cd workflows, flink on k8s and so on. please check my blog for details.
-* familiar with stream processing, especially for Apache Flink
+* familiar with stream processing, especially for Apache Flink.

 ## Experience